Xanxi-Amiga/XACP-ZZ9000/applications/games/ZZQuake/README.md

 Mission packs and music backends can also be selected from the command line using the same keywords as the Workbench ToolTypes.

-A `DEBUG` command-line option enables verbose launcher diagnostics.
-It is not part of normal Workbench operation.

 ## Release scope